Adredes-weslee/General-Assembly-Singapore-DSI-Labs/README.md

 Furthermore I have attempted all bonus questions for all the labs except for the last 2 questions in part 3 of the supplementary lab (part-3-python-ladder) and some of the additional steps for 09_02-lab-neural-network-applied.

+Please wisely use the solutions only as a reference as practice makes perfect.

 ![Wes GitHub Enterprise Screenshot](/General_Assembly_Singapore_Github_Enterprise.png "Wes GitHub Enterprise Screenshot")